Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Sharp estimate on the mean transition time from the metastable state to the set of the stable states

-for any $\eta\in\mathcal X$.
-Finally, using what we have just defined, consider the following. \begin{definition} A set $\mathcal A\subset\mathcal X$ is said to be \textit{p.t.a.-metastable} if

 The prefix p.t.a. stands for potential theoretic approach and it is used for distinguishing the Definition \ref{ptametastableset} from that of the metastable set $\mathcal X^m$.
 We remark that the idea of defining a set as in Definition \ref{ptametastableset} was introduced in \cite{bovier2002metastability}, where the authors refer to it as \textit{set of metastable points}.
-We refer to \cite{bovier2002metastability} and to \cite[Chapter 8]{bovier2016metastability} for the study of the main properties of this set. \\ Since the identification of a p.t.a.-metastable set is quite difficult if one starts from the Definition \ref{ptametastableset}, we recall \cite[Theorem 3.6]{cirillo2013relaxation} where the authors give a constructive method for defining any p.t.a.-metastable set.
+We refer to \cite{bovier2002metastability} and to \cite[Chapter 8]{bovier2016metastability} for the study of the main properties of this set.

+Since the identification of a p.t.a.-metastable set is quite difficult if one starts from the Definition \ref{ptametastableset}, we recall \cite[Theorem 3.6]{cirillo2013relaxation} where the authors give a constructive method for defining any p.t.a.-metastable set.
 In particular, for any $\sigma,\eta\in\mathcal X$, the authors introduced the following equivalence relation